dcoollx/Corkboard-Server/README.md

-# a template for express servers
-# Express Boilerplate!

-This is a boilerplate project used for starting new projects!

-## Set up
+#CORCKBOARD SERVER

-Complete the following steps to start a new project (NEW-PROJECT-NAME):
+##Complete the following steps to start a new project (NEW-PROJECT-NAME):

 1. Clone this repository to your local machine `git clone BOILERPLATE-URL NEW-PROJECTS-NAME`
 2. `cd` into the cloned repository